Gustav von Wangenheim

-Gustav von Wangenheim (born Ingo Clemens Gustav Adolf Freiherr von Wangenheim; 18 February 1895 – 5 August 1975) was a German nobleman, actor, screenwriter and director.
+Ingo Clemens Gustav Adolf Freiherr von Wangenheim (18 February 1895 – 5 August 1975) was a German actor, screenwriter and director.

-Life
+Biography

+Early life

 Wangenheim was born Ingo Clemens Gustav Adolf Freiherr von Wangenheim in Wiesbaden, Hesse, to parents Eduard Clemens Freiherr von Wangenheim and Minna Mengers.
 Both of his parents were performers; his father, who used the stage name Eduard von Winterstein, appeared in over 200 films between 1910 and 1960.
 He briefly served in the Imperial German Army during World War I but was discharged in 1915 because of an eye injury.

+Career

 Wangenheim made his screen debut in 1914 in Passionels Tagebuch and went on to star in many silent features.
 Among his works were Fritz Lang's early science fiction film, Frau im Mond (as "Windegger"), and Karl Heinz Martin's Das Haus zum Mond.
-In 1921, Wangenheim was cast in what would prove to be his most enduring role, that of Thomas Hutter (Jonathan Harker) in F. W. Murnau's Nosferatu.
+In 1921, Wangenheim was cast in what would prove to be his most enduring role, that of Thomas Hutter in F. W. Murnau's Nosferatu.

 A member of the Communist Party of Germany since 1921, Wangenheim founded the Communist theatre company Die Truppe '31 in 1931.
 Die Truppe '31 produced three plays, authored and directed by Wangenheim, before it was shut down by order of the Nazi regime in 1933.

 Wangenheim fled Nazi Germany in the 1930s and found refuge in the Soviet Union.
 While living in exile at Moscow's Hotel Lux, he continued writing and producing films, such as Der Kampf (1936), an anti-Nazi protest film, and was the head of the German language Cabaret "Kolonne Links".
 In 1936, during the Stalinist purges, he denounced his colleagues Carola Neher and Anatol Becker as Trotskyites.

 Becker was executed and Neher died in the Gulag system after five years in prison.
 Von Wangenheim's son later stated the accusations that his father denounced Neher and Becker were one-sided and inaccurate.
 Gustav von Wangenheim's son claimed his father, after being arrested by the NKVD and a lengthy interrogation, signed a statement that implicated Carola Neher as being "anti soviet" but had in fact explicitly refuted the accusation that Neher and her husband Anatol Becker had planned to murder Stalin.

 Wangenheim was a founding member of the National Committee for a Free Germany.
 After World War II, he returned to East Germany, where he worked for the DEFA as screenwriter and director.

 Wangenheim was married to Inge von Wangenheim from 1931 to 1954.
 The couple had two sons, Friedel and Edi, and twin daughters, Elisabeth and Eleonora von Wangenheim.
-Wangenheim died in East Berlin on 5 August 1975 and buried in the Friedrichsfelde cemetery in Berlin.
+Wangenheim died in East Berlin on 5 August 1975 and was buried in the Friedrichsfelde cemetery in Berlin.